GAIA-X4PLC-AAD/edc-blockchain-broker/README.md

 - Implement a blockchain interface to realize minting and token querying functionality
 - Optimize token request by adding blockchain indexer → lower response time
 - Visualize process of asset, policy and contract offer creation in Data Dashboard → extension and modification is needed
+## Prerequisites

+Install an extension to ignore CORS errors in the Browser, e.g. [CORS Unblock](https://chrome.google.com/webstore/detail/cors-unblock/lfhmikememgdcahcdlaciloancbhjino)
+(We're still working on a fix for this)

 ## Installation & Execution